tibisabau/quizzzz/docs/agendas/agenda_week3.8.md

 # Questions for the TA
-- Feedback on multiplayer mode - 10 minutes
+- Feedback on multiplayer mode - 15 minutes
 - Feedback on improved merge requests - 3 minutes
 - Feedback on comments - 3 minutes
+- Presentation week 10 - 3 minutes

 # Question round
 Any more questions?